Morris Verger: Career

 Verger was also known for his systems theory concept of "Connective Planning," the process of gathering the input of all potential users into the planning and building process.
 He opposed the idea of the architect imposing his will on the inhabitants and invitees of buildings, an unusual viewpoint in his time for commercial projects.
 He collaborated with psychologist Elias Porter from 1961 to Porter's death in 1987 in the refining of "Connective Planning" into the "Multiple Channel Communication," a method of planning architecture and spaces with the input of the ultimate users.

 Verger's first application of Connective Planning was the Dwan Gallery-Flax Art complex.
 He wrote in 1994 in his book Connective Planning:

 The earliest application of Connective Planning was in the design of Flax Artist Materials in Los Angeles, a retail art supply store...What was needed was a common context that integrated the points of view of the customer, the employee, and the owner.
 Because of this, and because Flax's goal was visionary, the conventional planning that usually went into the design of a retail store clearly would not suffice...The participants in the planning included Harvey Flax, employees, and customers.
 After verifying that the others understood Mr. Flax's purpose and beliefs, the facilitator spent several days informally questioning employees and customers.
-Multiple Channel Communication had not yet been developed, but the statements of all participants were complied and sorted into order of priority.
+Multiple Channel Communication had not yet been developed, but the statements of all participants were compiled and sorted into order of priority.
 The information of priorities enabled the facilitator to develop, and then as architect to design, a plan for the store that respected the varying views on what was necessary to achieve the goal.
 The store met the owner's goals of expressing respect for creativity and recognizing the value of art in the community.

 Los Angeles Times urban design critic Sam Hall Kaplan wrote “It was an interesting comment on architecture at a time when many designers feel compelled to express themselves at the expense of the users and neighbors.
 That Verger did not succumb to that compulsion deserves praise, as does his design.”